AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 covered in subnet creation, applications that require subnets in each AZ would not work.
 Deploying on /24 subnet is best used for POC projects.

-If you have local machines on the subnet where ACX is deployed, you need to make sure all local machines including the default gateway and ACX are in one sub segmented area, as illustrated below:
+If you have local machines on the subnet where CloudN is deployed, you need to make sure all local machines including the default gateway and CloudN are in one sub segmented area, as illustrated below:

 |image7|